 In the process of IUI, the sperm is given a head start, but it is still up to sperm quality to reach and fertilize the eggs on its own.
 It is a very less invasive and cost-efficient option as compared to in vitro fertilization(IVF).

-Some known cases in which IUI may be selected as a fertility treatment are:-
+Some known causes in which IUI may be selected as a fertility treatment are:

-c) Cervical scar tissue from the past procedures.
-It may hinders the sperms to enter the uterus.
+- Cervical scar tissue from past procedures.
+It may hinder the sperms to enter the uterus.

-Before intrauterine insemination procedure, for ovulation stimulation different medications can be used.
-It needs a careful monitoring and it is very necessary to evaluate when the eggs are mature.
-Then, IUI process will be performed at the time of ovulation, about 24-36 hours after the surge in LH hormone.
+Before intrauterine insemination procedure, for ovulation stimulation, different medications can be used.
+It needs careful monitoring and it is very necessary to evaluate when the eggs are mature.
+Then, the IUI process will be performed at the time of ovulation, about 24-36 hours after the surge in LH hormone.
 It indicates ovulation will occur very soon.

 The semen sample gets washed in the laboratory to separate the seminal fluid and semen.
 A catheter gets used to transfer the sperm directly into the uterus.
 This procedure increases the number of sperm cells that are directly placed into the uterus, subsequently, increasing the possibility to get conceived.